 If, however, that defendant has no personal assets, you might be stuck with the limits of his or her policy.

 A judgment might be issued against the defendant, and your attorney could potentially seek payments or garnishing the defendant’s wages until that judgment is satisfied.
 However, it depends on the amount required and the circumstances of the defendant.

 To Ensure Maximum Compensation, Speak with a Personal Injury Attorney

 Do not worry about the amount or the limitations of a person’s insurance policy.
 Instead, hire an attorney who will fight aggressively for your right to fair compensation.

 Attorney Seth Gladstein knows how to negotiate with insurance companies, but also knows what alternatives are out there for when policies limit how much his clients can receive.

-To explore your options and ensure you receive the compensation you deserve, contact Gladstein Law Firm, PLLC now at 800-991-0474 or request a free consultation appointment online.
+To explore your options and ensure you receive the compensation you deserve, contact Gladstein Law Firm, PLLC now to request a free consultation appointment online.